slyt/browser-assistant/README.md

-# browser-assistent
+# browser-assistant

-An AI browser assistent addon for Firefox that can read the text on the screen and have a chat about it.
+An AI browser assistant addon for Firefox that can read the text on the screen and have a chat about it.
 Tested with LLM backend [Ollama](https://github.com/ollama/ollama) assumed to be hosted at `http://localhost:11434`.

 ![](image.png)